GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/object/reference.md

 **Raycast**
 Sends a ray from the given source position and angle, intersecting the closest object.
-The instersected object will become the only one taken into account.
+The intersected object will become the only one taken into account.
 If the condition is inverted, the object to be intersected will be the farthest one within the ray radius.

 **Raycast to position**
 Sends a ray from the given source position to the final point, intersecting the closest object.
-The instersected object will become the only one taken into account.
+The intersected object will become the only one taken into account.
 If the condition is inverted, the object to be intersected will be the farthest one within the ray radius.

 **Number of object instances on the scene**